 inflammatory bowel disease

 Malabsorption due to

-Factors that may increase the risk of short stature include: Having family members with short staturePoor dietCertain diseases and drugs taken by a pregnant woman will increase risk to the newborn child
+Factors that may increase your child's chance of short stature include: Having family members with short staturePoor dietCertain diseases in a pregnant woman will increase risk to the newborn child Certain drugs taken by a pregnant woman will increase risk to the newborn child

 Symptoms vary.
 Children with familial short stature do not have any disease-related symptoms.
 They will often reach a height similar to that of their parents.

 Children who have delayed puberty will often have a close relative with the same delay.
 These children will also eventually catch up to their peers in height.

 Symptoms that may indicate a medical condition include: Stopped or dramatically slowed growth—below the third percentile as determined by your doctorWeight loss or gain—more than 5 pounds in a monthPoor nutritionLoss of appetite